-If you would like to travel to Mongolia from Moscow or Beijing on the infamous Trans Siberian train, we can arrange it.
+If you would like to travel to Mongolia from Moscow or Beijing on the infamous Trans Siberian train, it is easy to arrange (see the link to the Russian Rail Portal at the bottom of this page) .
 From Moscow, crossing five time zones and taking five whole days, this amazing journey from west to east is a once in a lifetime experience.
 The train passes through the great cities of Perm, Ekatarinberg, and Irkutsk, beyond which you travel along the shores of 'Lake Baikal' then cross the border into Mongolia.
 After the thrilling 6300 km journey, taking 106 hours, the train arrives in Ulaanbaatar.
 From Beijing to Ulaanbaatar, East to West, it is equally exciting, but the journey takes only 35 hours, 1356 kilometers.
 As the train passes through Mongolia it is sometimes called the Trans Mongolian Train.

 For the last century, intrepid travellers have set out on the journey of a lifetime, travelling 7,656 km (4,785 miles) by train along a track which reaches from the very heart of the Russian capital, past forbidden cities and rural villages scatted through the vast forests of Siberia, and on to exotic Beijing.